 Highlights for the tour

-Stay in a nice ecohotel on the beach for 2 nights, debrief with a view to the Caribbean ocean, and go for a yoga class or a massage in between birding
+- Stay in a nice ecohotel on the beach for 2 nights, debrief with a view of the Caribbean ocean, and go for a yoga class or a massage in between birding

 Santa Marta Endemics birding tour

-Day 1 – Arrival to Barranquilla International Airport
+Day 1 – Arrival at Barranquilla International Airport

 Night at hotel in Barranquilla